becky82/mteh/extra_chars/characters-to-know-exist.md

 > 嫐 (nǎo)

 You may also see things like 火炎焱燚 e.g. in online usernames.
 See [Repeated-component characters](repeated_components.md) for a fairly comprehensive list of characters which are composd of repeated components like this; they're often used decoratively.

+### Periodic table of the elements

+Each element on the periodic table gets its own Chinese character.
+See [Chinese Characters on the Periodic Table](https://github.com/becky82/mteh/blob/main/extra_chars/periodic_table) for information about these characters.